 1. Plan early: It’s never too early to brainstorm.

+The sooner you start planning, the better.
 Consider themes, fundraising techniques (e.g., peer-to-peer, crowdfunding, virtual events), and major donor gift matches.
 Talk about this year-round.
 Building a strategy and creating a committee could happen a full year in advance.
-Conclude your effort this year with a task force focused on the following year.
+Start planning for your next giving day as soon as the current one ends.

 Ask your supporters and allies to become ambassadors in your effort.
 This is also a great cultivation step!
 To start, think of the various personas within your organization.
 Who do you engage with most?
 Are they:

 - Alumni of your school or services?

 - Recipients of your services, such as grateful patients?

 - People who benefit from or promote your advocacy?

 Take this one step further by asking a lead donor or set of donors to set up a matching gift or challenge.
 Equip them with the tools they need to feel confident and prepared to articulate your needs.
 Share with them this simple, three-part framework: